Article 1 – Name

 Article 6 – Elections

-A nominating committee shall be appointed by the Co-Presidents in September with the election to be held in January.
+A nominating committee shall be appointed by the President in September with the election to be held in January.
 The nominating committee shall nominate (with the consent of the nominee) one or more persons for each place to be filled.
 Additional nominations may be made before the January elections either at Board meeting or Membership meeting.
-Members will be notified by mail or phone (in December) of the Elections Meeting in January.
+Members will be notified by mail or phone (in December) of the Elections in January.

 Article 7 – Amendments